-of our reports dated February 19, 2020 with respect to the consolidated financial statements and schedule of Rexford Industrial Realty, Inc. and the effectiveness of internal control over financial reporting of Rexford Industrial Realty, Inc. for the year ended December 31, 2019.
+of our reports dated February 19, 2020 with respect to the consolidated financial statements and schedule of Rexford Industrial Realty, Inc. and the effectiveness of internal control over financial reporting of Rexford Industrial Realty, Inc. included in this Annual Report (Form 10-K) of Rexford Industrial Realty, Inc. for the year ended December 31, 2019.